hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' -> { firstName, lastName }

-#### 'Expand' Selector
+#### The Expand Selector
-Unlike the General Purpose Selector, the 'Expand' Selector may not yield a one-to-one mapping between the Working Set and Result Set.
+Unlike a General Purpose Selector, an 'Expand' Selector may not yield a one-to-one mapping between the Working Set and Result Set.
 The 'Expand' Selector is used to drill into an Array and return all of its elements, if there are any, contributing them individually to the final Result Set:

     lastName == 'Beck' expand addresses